umcconnell/destroyer2/docs/guide/game-events.md

     `<JSON string: {me: <Number>, enemy: <Number>}>`

-    The message JSON object has the properties `me` and `enemy` indicating how many ships the users have remaining respectively.
+    The message JSON object has the properties `me` and `enemy` indicating how many ships the users have remaining, respectively.

 -   **Emitted By:** <br>
     `server`